sync2brain/bossdevice-usermanual/_build/html/_sources/7_issues_bugs_requests.rst.txt

 ===============================
 The easier it is for one of the developers to reproduce your bug, the more likely it is that we’ll fix the problem.
 Good bug reports include a small test script and the data (i.e. mat file) required to reproduce the bug.

 Please create a small test script and a piece of data that are both as small and simple as possible to reproduce the problem.
-For example: a .mat file containing the bossdevice API class object and some screenshots can lead us to solve the issue.
+For example: a .mat file containing the bossdevice RESEARCH API class object and some screenshots can lead us to solve the issue.

 -----